KenBalya/kubectl-tutorial/README.md

 !
 StartHost failed, but will try again: creating host: create: precreate: This computer doesn't have VT-X/AMD-v enabled.
 Enabling it in the BIOS is mandatory
 * Creating virtualbox VM (CPUs=2, Memory=4000MB, Disk=20000MB) ...
 * Failed to start virtualbox VM.
 Running "minikube delete" may fix it: creating host: create: precreate: This computer doesn't have VT-X/AMD-v enabled.
 Enabling it in the BIOS is mandatory
+Besides that, my minikube always lost connection, which states that it has somekind of "handshakes error" or so.

 #  Create a Service:
 1. Expose the Pod to the public internet:![image](https://github.com/KenBalya/kubectl-tutorial/assets/124903836/170f4aa8-d4d0-4954-a606-e2ff1bdfc908)